dehezhang2/dehezhang2.github.io/_pages/about.md

         <a href="https://dehezhang2.github.io/RISE-SDF/">Project website</a> |
         <a href="https://drive.google.com/drive/folders/1991eNN5-bMWK7aEHf99VU_iGZsH6FnAc">Dataset</a>
       <br>
        In this paper, we propose a novel end-to-end relightable neural inverse rendering system that achieves high-quality reconstruction of geometry and material properties, thus enabling high-quality relighting.
 The cornerstone of our method is a two-stage approach for learning a better factorization of scene parameters.
-In the first stage, we develop a reflection-aware radiance field using a neural signed distance field (SDF) as the geometry representation and deploy an MLP (multilayer perceptron) to estimate indirect illumination.
-In the second stage, we introduce a novel information-sharing network structure to jointly learn the radiance field and the physically based factorization of the scene.
     </td>
   </tr>
 </table>